10/26/2022

 Ken Jacobson

-And Melissa, this is Ken.
-I would say in general, the absolute level of OPEX, it would sustain around the same levels.
-Sales continue to decline.
-We have some levers on the overall OPEX side, but we feel pretty good about the absolute number of OPEX now depending on the level of sales, the percentage of GP might change a little bit, but we feel pretty good of the range of OPEX we had this last quarter, and that can be sustainable into the fiscal year.
+This is Ken.
+I would say, you know, in general, the absolute level of OpEx, you know, it would sustain around the same levels.
+If sales continue to decline, we have some levers on the overall OPEX side, but we feel pretty good about the absolute number of OPEX.
+Now, depending on the level of sales, the percentage of GP might change a little bit, but we feel pretty good about the range of OPEX we had this last quarter, and that can be sustainable into the fiscal year.

 speaker